-The Act on the Protection of Personal information (APPI) is the JAPANESE DATA PROTECTION LAW that became a statute in 2003.
-It is deemed as Asia’s first data protection law.
-The act saw extensive reforms in 2015 to meet the existing data protection trends as Japan was grappling with a series of high profile data breaches.
-The law is like the EU’s GDPR in few respects.
+The Act on the Protection of Personal Information (APPI) is the JAPANESE DATA PROTECTION LAW that became a statute in 2003.
+It is deemed Asia’s first data protection law.
+The act saw extensive reforms in 2015 to meet the existing data protection trends as Japan was grappling with a series of high-profile data breaches.
+The law is like the EU’s GDPR in a few respects.
 It covers entities beyond Japan’s national borders as long as they provide goods and services to Japan.

 The Amended Act on the Protection of Personal Information (‘Amended APPI’)

 When major data breaches and cybercrimes started rocking the world, different countries came up with stringent data protection laws.
 This made Japan’s existing APPI inadequate to deal with modern-day cybercrimes.
 Hence, the Amended Act on the Protection of Personal Information had to be introduced in 2017.
 The Personal Information Protection Commission (PPC) was established as the authority for data protection in Japan.

 The amended APPI mentions two types of data as protected by the law, namely “Personally Identifiable Information (PII)” and information under the “Special Care Required” category.